PrincetonUniversity/openpiton/README.md

 ```sims -group=ariane_tile1_amo_tests_p -sim_type=msm```
 ```sims -group=ariane_tile1_amo_tests_v -sim_type=msm```

-- RISC-V benchmarkscan be called with:
+- RISC-V benchmarks can be run with:

 ```sims -group=ariane_tile1_benchmarks -sim_type=msm```

 - Simple hello world programs and AMO tests for 1 tile can be invoked with

 ```sims -group=ariane_tile1_simple -sim_type=msm```

 - And a multicore "hello world" example running on 16 tiles can be run with